 Medicare benefits also were not disrupted.
 The U.S. Postal Service is self-funded and continued without interruption.
 National parks remained partially open.

 There was much back-and-forth over SNAP, with administration officials insisting that they would not pay these benefits during the shutdown.
 Then the government pledged to pay partial benefits and federal courts ordered the White House to fully fund the program.
 A U.S. Supreme Court order allowed the administration to pause sending payments until the cases were heard on appeal.
-In the meantime, many families have gone without these benefits.
+In the meantime, many families went without these benefits.

 When does a shutdown happen?